-- Full copy of the signed EA from the Competent Authority in terms of NEMA, granting approval for the development; - Any Amendments of the EA from the competent Authority; - Copy of the EMPr as well as any amendments thereof; - All method statements prepared by the EPC and submitted to the ECO for approval; - All weekly checklists prepared by the Environmental Site Agent (ESA); - All monthly ECO reports prepared by the ECO; - Minutes and attendance register of environmental site meetings; - Attendance registers of all environmental inductions; - An up-to-date environmental incident log; - A copy of all instructions or directives issued; - A copy of all corrective actions signed off.
+- Full copy of the signed EA from the Competent Authority in terms of NEMA, granting approval for the development (in compliance with condition 46 of the EA); - Any Amendments of the EA from the competent Authority; - Copy of the EMPr as well as any amendments thereof; - All method statements prepared by the EPC and submitted to the ECO for approval; - All weekly checklists prepared by the Site ECO; - All monthly ECO reports prepared by the ECO; - Minutes and attendance register of environmental site meetings; - Attendance registers of all environmental inductions; - An up-to-date environmental incident log; - A copy of all instructions or directives issued; - A copy of all corrective actions signed off.
 The corrective actions must be filed in such a way that a clear reference is made to the non-compliance record; and - Complaints register.